 When you are confident that the system is correctly installed, do the following steps to start up the system and commence the flushing procedure.

-- 1. Open the faucet tap This helps bleed air from the system when you introduce the feed water. - 2.
-Close the Storage tank valve we want the system & filters to be totally wetted down and full to allow the air to escape. - Smoothly open the FWV allowing water to enter the system, it is common to hear and see sputtering as the water makes its way through the system forcing out the air.
-NOTE: Check for any leaks, if there are leaks, shut off the water, fix them and continue. - 4.
-It will take a few minutes for the water to make its way out the faucet due to the low flow rate of the membrane.
-The drain line however should begin to run as soon as water reaches the membrane. - 5.
-When the water first comes out of the tap, it will be grey and discoloured this is normal as the carbon fines are flushed out of the dry filters.
+Open the faucet tap to the ON POSITION (90°) - This helps bleed air from the system when you introduce the feed water.

+2. Close the RO Water Storage Tank Valve (90°) to the OFF POSITION- we want the system & filters to be totally wetted down and full of water to allow the air to escape.

+3. Smoothly open the FWA Inlet Valve (90°) to the ON POSITION allowing water to enter the system, it is common to hear and see sputtering from the faucet tap as the water makes its way through the system forcing out the air.

+4. It will take a few minutes for the water to make its way out the faucet due to the low flow rate of the membrane.
+The drain line however should begin to run as soon as water reaches the membrane.
+Now, check for leaks.
+If there are leaks, shut off the water and fix them.

+Bad Bad

+Good

+5. When the water first comes out of the tap, it will be grey and discoloured - this is normal as the carbon fines are flushed out of the dry filters.
 NOTE: Air bubbles are also common in the water - it gives the water a 'milky' appearance.
 This will eventually dissipate as the air is flushed from the system - this can sometimes take a few days to stop completely.
 The water is still safe to drink.

-- 6. Once the faucet comes to a steady trickle of water and stops sputtering, close the faucet tap.
-This should trigger the systems automatic shut off within 1 minute (Water should stop flowing).
-If the water does not shut off within 60 seconds, it could be due to an air lock in the shut off valve which is common for new installs. - 7.
-Open the tank valve so the tank can begin filling.
+6. Once the faucet comes to a steady trickle of water and stops sputtering, close the Faucet Tap to the OFF POSITION (90°).
+This should trigger the system's automatic shut off within 1 minute (water should stop flowing).
+If the water does not shut off within 60 seconds, it could be due to an air lock in the shut off valve which is common for new installs.
+If this occurs, repeat the process until fixed.

+7. Finally, open the RO Water Storage Tank Valve to the ON POSITION (90°) so the tank can begin filling.
 The tank will take up to 2 hours to fill depending on several factors.
+You might not get full flow from the faucet tap until the tank is sufficiently full with water.

 II.
-Client can Complete Commissioning
+Client May Complete Commissioning

-Note for Plumbers: At this point, if you are confident that the system is functioning correctly and there are no signs of leaks or any concerns, you can finish your portion of the installation at this point - ensure that the client is aware of the following steps to conduct next.
-We suggest that you (As the plumber) understand the remaining portion of the manual in case the client has further questions or to help basic troubleshooting.
+Note for Plumbers: At this point, if you are confident that the system is functioning correctly and there are no signs of leaks or any concerns, you can finish your portion of the installation.
+Ensure that the client is aware of the following steps to conduct next.
+We suggest that you (as the plumber) understand the remaining portion of the manual in case the client needs help.